 The irony of a company that specializes in preventing law-breaking individuals and firms from slipping through the cracks itself caught breaking the law is surely not lost on observers in the CBI-industry.
 IPSA is supposed to prevent sanctions-violators from obtaining citizenships by investment, and as such ensure the continued integrity of CBI programs.
 But when IPSA itself commits the very transgressions it is supposed to uncover in others, they jeopardize the reputation of the whole CBI-industry.

 Who will guard the guards?
 Who will do due diligence on due diligence firms?
-Talk about a rabbit hole of infinite regression!Make sure to follow Investment Migration Insider on your social media of choice:
+Talk about a rabbit hole of infinite regression!Follow Investment Migration Insider on your platform of choice: